RiffleSystems/riffle-website/src/pages/essays/prelude.md

 In this light, our prototype explored the extent to which we could replace the second step with reactive queries.
 If we take the perspective that an entire component tree is a query, we could say that these reactive queries extend into the third step, as well, although that third step is managed for us by React.

-One could imagine pushing this "everything is a query" persepctive even further, though.
+One could imagine pushing this "everything is a query" perspective even further, though.
 Instead of viewing the entire app as a relational view that represents a tree of DOM nodes, we could imagine replacing the DOM entirely and have Riffle represent the _pixels on the screen_ as the results of a single large query.
 We could also extend the stack in the other direction by treating the application of events in an event log into readable data as a query as well, as in Martin Kleppmann's [implementation of a text CRDT using Datalog](https://martin.kleppmann.com/2018/02/26/dagstuhl-data-consistency.html).